w3c/wpsig/spc-psd2.md

 We address this question in parts:

 * The operating system has been compromised.
 Trust nothing!
 * The browser has been compromised.
-Trust nothing in the browser "equally," including password collection, iframes, SPC, and any other browser capability.
+Trust nothing in the browser, but do so "equally": password collection, iframes, SPC, and any other browser capability.
+In this scenario, SPC is no less secure than any other browser feature.
 * A merchant Web site has been compromised.

 For this last scenario, SPC offers several benefits: